deepns/codegym/notes/journal.md

 Been a while I lost in touch with my daily exercise.
 Restarting the practice.

+## Day 34 (grpc name resolving)

+- Reading about name-resolving in [gRPC](https://github.com/grpc/grpc/blob/master/doc/naming.md) and grpc-go
+- wanted to code today, but ran out of time. still learning and understanding how and why resolvers are used
+- what next?
+  - [ ] go through example resolver
+  - [ ] compare with passthrough resolver
+  - [ ] find some applications of resolvers (check load balancing)

 ## Day 33 (grpc proto)

 - Followed up some more on the Timestamp format.
 Trying to understand how Timestamp is enforced to follow RFC3339 format